edgarcoime/Cthulhu/README.md

 ## Docker

-All services can also be ran using Docker.
+All services can also be run using Docker.
 This allows me the flexibility to later run orchestration through docker-compose or Kubernetes.
-Here are some ways the services can be run through docker.
+Here are some ways the services can be run through Docker.

 ### RabbitMQ